hfeniser/DeepFault/README.md

 This code is very much "research code": it is provided as a reference of exact details of the experiments and attacks.
 If you encounter any problem do not hesitate to reach me.

+Results are logged in "result.log" file by default.
+One should expect a lower score with _tarantula_, _ochiai_ or _dstar_ when compared to _random_.
+_random_ should be run only after _tarantula_, _ochiai_ and _dstar_ suspicious neurons are determined -saved- as random suspicious neurons are selected from the rest of the neurons.

 ### Update
 Scripts related to MNIST dataset are tested with the following versions:
 Keras 2.3.1